nualagr/dargan-health-foods/TESTING.md

 ---

 ### Overall Automated Test Coverage

-For the purposes of a MVP at least 55% of each app is covered by automated tests.
-It is hoped to continue to increase the test coverage to as close to 100% as possible.

 | App Name | Percentage of App Code Currently Covered by Tests |
 | :------- | :-----------------------------------------------: |